 - High dose chemotherapy/bone marrow transplant.
 Researchers are studying whether giving high doses of chemotherapy, followed by bone marrow or stem cell transplantation is effective for treating inflammatory breast cancer.

 - Trastuzumab.
 This is one of a new group of drugs called monoclonal antibodies.
 Trastuzumab works by blocking a protein called HER2 which allows cancer cells to grow and divide.
-Trastuzumab only works in tumours which have high levels of the protein HER2 (these tumours are known as HER2 positive).
+Trastuzumab only works in tumours that have high levels of the protein HER2 - these tumours are known as HER2 positive.
 You can be tested for this protein: about 60% of people with inflammatory breast cancer are HER2 positive.